 ANNEX

 In this Annex you will find the very first drafts for the final Technology and Innovation Roadmaps.
-The common template will feature a common introduction and description ( chapter 1 and 2) for each of the 10 part-roadmaps followed by a more specific introduction per part-roadmap area.
+The common template will feature a common introduction and description followed by a more specific introduction per part-roadmap area.

 1. Introduction